 Introduction

-You’ve realized your growing business needs automation, and you want to develop a system that will make your work — and your customer experience — more efficient.
-You decide to take action and hire a developer to build a custom software for your business, and you start by scheduling calls with several software development companies to see what they suggest.
-Now, how do you prepare for that first call?
-And why do you need it at all?
+You decide to take action and hire a developer to build custom development software for your business, so you start by scheduling calls with several vendors to see what they suggest.
+Now, we're here to tell you which questions you should ask on that first call.

-The process of creating custom software is similar to creating custom clothing.
-First, a client comes in to consult with the tailor.
-The tailor asks questions, draws a design for the desired suit, and measures the client.
-She will offer the client different fabrics, types of stitches, and button designs.
-She will ask when the client needs the suit ready and how much they are ready to spend.
-If the tailor thinks the client can buy this suit off the rack (and if she is ethical), she will suggest they go to the store instead of paying custom prices unnecessarily.
+They will offer the client different fabrics, types of stitches and button designs.
+They will then ask when the client needs the suit ready and how much they are ready to spend.
+If the tailor thinks the client can buy this suit off the rack (and if they are ethical), they will suggest the client goes to the store instead of paying custom prices.

-Similarly, your first call with the software development company is an opportunity for us to start understanding the issue you are trying to solve or the idea you are trying to get off the ground with custom software.
 We will ask detailed questions about your business, your current challenges, and any limitations you have to this project.
 We will then recommend you either buy off-the-shelf software, continue to work with us, or go to a different vendor who might be a better fit.

-At Syberry, we pride ourselves on acting not just as vendors but trusted client advisors, and because custom software can be an expensive investment, we may recommend a suitable off-the-shelf solution to fit your needs.
-For example, small businesses sometimes come to us asking to build custom booking software for them.
-The best advice we can give in this situation is to look into off-the-shelf solutions for now.
+For example, small businesses sometimes come to us asking to build custom booking software for them, but the best advice we can give in this situation is to look into off-the-shelf solutions for now.
 We advise it because custom software can be an expensive investment, and it makes more sense for small businesses to purchase one of the many quality booking software solutions on the market and spend the money they save developing the business instead.

 By the end of the first call, we want to answer two questions with you:

-- Should we work together on your custom software?
+- should we work together on your custom software?

-- If so, what are our next steps?
+- if so, what are our next steps?

-Preparing for the Call
+Preparing for the call

 To ensure your first call with the software development company is thorough, efficient, and effective, we recommend you prepare answers to our most frequently asked questions in advance.